choojs/nanocomponent/README.md

 }
 ```

+### `CacheComponent.prototype._willMount(el)`

+Called before returning a fully rendered dom node that is presumably inserted into the document.
+This is called on first render, and once every
+subsequent render after the element is found to have been removed from the dom.
+It gets passed a reference `el` to the dom node that will be returned.

+### `CacheComponent.prototype._didMount(el)`

+This function is called after the fully rendered dom node is returned and receives a reference `el` to that dom node.
+In practice, this hooks indicates
+the dom node has been mounted and can be interacted with to set scroll position and other attributes.

+### `CacheComponent.prototype._willUpdate(el)`

+Called before the component will update.  `_willUpdate` gets a `el` reference so that you can modify the element that will be use to internally morph the mounted dom node.

 ### `CacheComponent.prototype._didUpdate()`

 Called after a mounted component updates.
-You can use this hook to call scroll to or other dom methods on the mounted componet.
+You can use this hook to call scroll to or other dom methods on the mounted component.
-You can access `this._element` to reference the root node.
+You can access `this._element` to reference the root node mounted in the page.
+This hook does not get a `el` argument as this node is tossed away at this stage.

 ## Installation
 ```sh